sundelun/Blockchain-solidity/README.md

 # Blockchain-solidity

-This repo is designed for design some functionalities of smart contract and interact with frontend and backend.
-Detailed documentation coming soon...
+This repository is designed to demonstrate a full-stack decentralized application (DApp) that interacts with smart contract functionalities.
+The project show a complete process of a smart contract that enables token deposits and withdraw operations while interact with a backend server and a frontend client.

 ## Installation
 Clone the repository